Malaysia's 2026 Complete Public Holiday List

 Christmas Day

-Malaysia Non-National Holidays 2025
+Malaysia Non-National/State Holidays 2026

 As the term implies, non-national holidays in Malaysia are only observed by certain states only, they are: